 Connectivity

-One of the key features of the UNI-DS v8 development board is its connectivity.
+One of the key features of the Fusion for STM32 v8 development board is its connectivity.

 It features a diverse amount of connecting options, making the board very versatile, adaptable to any situation, and very easy to work with.